yoozzeek/react-context-modal/README.md

 import "react-context-modal/dist/index.css"
 ```

-## Examples
-Various use-case examples are provided in the [examples](./examples) directory.
-Contributions and additional examples are welcome.

 ### Basic usage
 Wrap your application or specific components with `ModalProvider`.
 Modals can then be rendered anywhere within the
 wrapped context (including another modals):